LNG, CNG and electric vehicles – what’s doing what

 I cannot remember how many times I had the issue on the table.
 What’s better?
 CNG or LNG?

 My answer is simple – none.
-Each one of them serves a different purpose and hence, they cannot really be compared.
+Each one of them serves a different purpose and hence, they cannot be compared.
 They do coexist in a way.

 But when we already talk about mobility, I would like to throw another contender in – electric vehicles as they roam the same streets and compete for the same motorists.
 Once again, only theoretically.

 LNG and CNG are the same substance.
 Taken apart into its constituent pieces, both would be mixtures of gasses with a very heavy methane count.
-This is what we really care about.
+This is what we care about.

 But why the different names if both are chemically identical?

 Natural Gas is very bulky as any gas normally is.
-This means up it takes a lot of room.
+This means that it takes a lot of room.
 This also means that in its gaseous form, Natural Gas is not very energy dense as only a few molecules would be able to occupy a given space as compared to iron for example.

 But it comes with a hitch.
-First, a pressure-resistant container is needed and the more the pressure mounts (i.e. the more gas you want to get into the same space), the thicker the container wall would have to become as otherwise the pressure would make the container burst spilling its contents.
+First, a pressure-resistant container is needed, and the more the pressure mounts (i.e. the more gas you want to get into the same space), the thicker the container wall would have to become as otherwise the pressure would make the container burst spilling its contents.

 CNG containers (for Compressed Natural gas) would have to withstand a whopping 200 bars and the compressors filling them would have to be a bit bigger than your good old tire pump.